NikoLicht/portfolio/src/pages/blog/transparent_technology.md

 I think all of the factors above contribute to the loss of transparency.
 Meaning that it is harder to fix, if your product stops working.
 Riding a bike specced-out with the newest digital breakthroughs, _self-driving, self-balancing, latte-art-making, etc._ is <mark>like riding a big mysterious box that you really hope does not break, as you have no chance of repairing it</mark>.
 While some of the features, like batteries and LEDs are (maybe?) much better for the environment, having to replace parts instead of repairing is terrible for the environment.
 Though the act of <mark>replacing is great for fueling the engine that runs our capitalist utopia</mark> so thank god for that.

 Back to the old bikes.
 They are of course not magical, and can break as well.
 They can even break in ways that are impossible to repair.
 They were much simpler though, with less parts that could break.
 Additionally, the reissued army bikes, were not exactly made with light-weight components[^4], making them even more durable and likely more repairable.

-### Was that it?
+### Recontextualizing loss of transparency
-No, the post is even longer.
-Sorry.
-The loss of transparency is clearly visible (ha) in many other contexts.
+The loss of transparency is _clearly visible_ (ha) in many other contexts.
 You have probably noticed 'new' products that is just an old product with an LCD screen and some claim that it uses 'AI'.
-Some of these improvements **are** amazing. <mark>Some improvements are just a waste of resources</mark>, improving on something that was pretty good already.
+Some of these improvements **are** amazing and really do advance us.
+An example could be using machine learning for early detection of cancer. <mark>Other improvements are little more than a waste of resources</mark>, improving on something that was pretty good already.

-#### Digital contexts
+Many contexts have been touched by the different waves of technology.
+You can't have a pizzaria without a website, a boarding pass without a QR code or a friendship without social media.
+Over the past few years many public services has been moved into apps. <mark>The technologies have not seeped into our world, our world has been submerged in a digital ocean</mark>.
+Though the pervasiveness of digital technologies and electronics can seem like the enemy, I think even the digital domain has been affected by the push for 'making our lives easier'.
+I'll explore the digital context below.

+#### The digital context
 At some point a long time ago, people wanted to make money.
 They already had an operating system for computers, MS-DOS.
 But it was fairly technical, being only text-based.
 If they could make it more user friendly by adding graphics, perhaps it could become successful. <mark>We are still on that timeline today</mark>.
 Many of the applications we use are graphical and not text based.
 Can you imagine using photoshop with just text?
 Neither can I.

 The point is that the <mark>graphics are indeed nice, and make many amazing things possible, they also add a layer of things that can go wrong</mark>, or even be misrepresentative of what is actually happening on your computer.
 With a text based interface, textual user interface (TUI), you remove that layer, and what you type is what will happen.
 If you can spell.